 My particular areas of interest are working with Anxiety, Depression and Self-Esteem, including coping skills, relationship issues, stress, sleeping difficulties/insomnia and self-harming.

-Anxiety: I can help you to identify ways to feel less worried and manage the sense of panic that can seem so overwhelming.
-I can help you explore and understand why you may feel restless, or as though you are constantly ‘on edge’ and we can work to develop tools to help you manage your feelings of panic, fear, dizziness or nausea.
+- I can help you identify ways to feel less worried and manage the sense of panic that can seem so overwhelming, exploring why you may feel restless and constantly on edge, working to develop tools to help manage your feelings of panic, fear and nausea.

-Depression: Perhaps you are experiencing feelings of sadness, have little or no motivation, or have lost interest in things and have withdrawn from your usual life.
-I can help you explore why you may be lacking in energy or finding it difficult to make decisions, and support you reconnecting with your family, friends and social activities.
+- If you are experiencing feelings of sadness, have little or no motivation, have lost interest in things or have withdrawn from your usual life, I can support you reconnecting with your family, friends and social activities.

-Self-esteem: You may feel that you lack confidence, that nobody cares, that you are ‘not good enough’ or you may be having difficulties with your relationships.
-I can help you to discover ways to feel more confident in yourself, to be less critical and feel more positive, to tackle challenges that feel overwhelming and develop an improved understanding of yourself.
+- If you feel you are lacking confidence, that nobody cares or that you are not ‘good enough’, I can help you discover ways to feel more confident, be less critical and feel more positive, tackling challenges that once felt overwhelming.

 Training, qualifications & experience

 - Director/Charitable Trustee – The Leicester Counselling Centre